apache/incubator-taverna-engine/README.md

-Please subscribe to and contact the [dev@taverna](http://taverna.incubator.apache.org/community/lists#dev mailing list) for any questions, suggestions and discussions about Apache Taverna.
+Please subscribe to and contact the [dev@taverna](http://taverna.incubator.apache.org/community/lists#dev mailing list) mailing list for any questions, suggestions and discussions about Apache Taverna.

-Bugs and feature plannings are tracked in the Jira [Issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326810) under the `TAVERNA` component _Taverna Engine_.
+Bugs and planned features are tracked in the Jira [Issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326810) under the `TAVERNA` component _Taverna Engine_.
 Feel free to add an issue!